 What makes East Hagbourne special is the sense of community.
-There are many groups, formal and informal, covering activities from gardening, book clubs, and the community 3shop, which is run by volunteers.
+There are many groups, formal and informal, covering activities from gardening, book clubs, and the community shop, which is run by volunteers.
 The physical assets of the village provide the framework within which these activities take place and these have developed and will need to adapt over the years to meet changing needs.

-Saved SODC policy CF1 safeguards community facilities from loss through change of use or redevelopment unless suitable alternative provision is made.
-Emerging Local Plan policy EMP11 will ensure that proposals for local services and community facilities in villages will be supported.
-Emerging Local Plan policy CF1 protects and safeguards community facilities in line with the saved policy.
+Local Plan policy CF1 safeguards community facilities from loss through change of use or redevelopment unless suitable alternative provision is made.
+Policy EMP10 promotes the retention and development of local services and community facilities in villages.

 Any new development will need to be assessed against its impact on current facilities or the ability to expand them in the future.
 For example, the village car park is situated just outside the village hall and can become very crowded particularly at school times when parents bring children to both the school and the pre-school.
 The car park does not have sufficient capacity to absorb all this traffic at peak times.